talaakash/MazeRunner/MazeRunner/Readme.md

 - **contactTestBitMask** → Flags which categories trigger event-level contact notifications.

 - **joints** → Lists all relational joints currently binding this body.
+    1. **Fixed Joint:** Two bodies are locked into a single rigid relationship — no separation, no movement relative to each other.
+    2. **Pin Joint:** Bodies rotate around one anchor point — like a door hinge.
+    3. **Spring Joint:** Bodies pull toward each other with a spring-like behavior.
+    4. **Sliding Joint:** Bodies can slide back and forth along a fixed axis.
+    5. **Limit Joint:** Bodies can move freely until they hit the minimum/maximum allowed distance.

 - **node** → References the SKNode this physics instance is tethered to.